-Andrea Shapland wrote me with this walk through of how to go about PSAT, SAT, ACT testing and the college application process.
+Andrea Shapland wrote me with this walk through of how to go about PSAT, SAT, and ACT testing and the college application process:

 “It may be a good idea to make contact with the local high school where you want to take your PSAT in the Spring *BEFORE* you want to take it.
 This could save time/headache/heartache in the fall.
 Some high schools are more open to allowing homeschoolers in than others.
 At the very latest, you should get in touch with them in the first couple weeks of school starting.
 You may have to pay an admin fee in addition to the basic test fee.
-This is the link to search for schools offering the next available test in your area. https://psatordering.collegeboard.org/pno/public/search.do They have to order materials, so the earlier you register with them, the more likely you are going to be able to take the test there.
+See here for more information on registering for the PSAT.
+The school has to order materials, so the earlier you register with them, the more likely you are going to be able to take the test there.

 I loved that guidance counselor – she was truly amazing – I credit her with all that I know now about getting the rest of my kids ready to apply to colleges.

 You’ll want to be 100% sure that your student at minimum takes the PSAT in their “Junior” year, and the SAT in their “Senior” year.